Chiang Mai - Still an Expat Favorite...

 Thailand remains one of the top 10 countries to retire abroad, receiving high scores over the past few years in International Living’s Annual Global Retirement Index—most notably for its top-notch healthcare, inexpensive housing, and friendly residents.
 And Chiang Mai is one of the most popular areas of the country to settle down.

-This city offers all the amenities of big city life at small town prices.
-Glitzy malls, modern cinemas and wonderful restaurants all contribute to a great lifestyle for local expats.
+Glitzy malls, a local theatre group, and wonderful restaurants all contribute to a great lifestyle for local expats.
 Whether you choose a modern condo in the center of town or a spacious house in the beautiful surrounding countryside, you will be surprised at the low monthly rental costs.

 If you love the outdoors, there are several national parks within easy driving distance.
 Take a drive along one of the many scenic country roads or cool off in a cascading mountain stream.
 The highest mountain in Thailand is a short drive away and offers spectacular vistas of the jungles and valleys below.